curityio/mcp-authorization-secured-api/README.md

 npm start
 ```

-The MCP client calls the MCP server which returns a 401 unauthorized response.
+Initially, the MCP client calls the MCP server which returns a 401 unauthorized response.

 ### Getting an Access Token

-The MCP client first uses dynamic client registration to create an OAuth client at the authorization server.\
+The MCP client uses dynamic client registration to create an OAuth client at the authorization server.\
 The MCP client then runs a code flow and only the following administrator approved (precreated) users can sign in.

 | User Corporate Email | User Region |